 - A treatment plan for everyday management and emergency situations

 You should also leave any medications like inhalers, insulin or other medicines your child may need throughout the day at school with specific instructions on how the medicines are used.
+If possible, speak with the school nurse personally about your child and their health concerns.

-Children should have an age-appropriate awareness of their condition as well as how to use their medicines and treatment.
+Children should have an age-appropriate awareness of their condition as well as know how to use their medicines and treatment.
 Dr. Williams says parents should empower children to take ownership of their health, helping them understand their condition and treatment to foster independence.

 "It can be difficult for parents to do," says Dr. Williams.
 "You do everything that your child needs, so sometimes it can be hard to pull back and let kids start to take the lead on managing their conditions."